 Adjunct Professor of Music

 During his tenure at University of North Carolina School of the Arts (UNCSA), Kyle was a member of the uncsaX Saxophone Ensemble.
-As well as premiering a number of new works, the group performed with U.S. Ice Skating Champion, Jeremy Abbott, live on NBC in the 2015 U.S. Figure Skating Championship in Greensboro, North Carolina.
-Also while at UNCSA, Kyle was apart of the award winning Atchara Saxophone Quartet: Winning 1st Place in the North Carolina MTNA Chamber Music Competition, and 2nd Place in the Region 6 MTNA Chamber Music Competition.
-Kyle was also a member of the Tzyra Saxophone Quartet, which premiered many new works and performed throughout the East Coast.
-Kyle has performed in masterclasses for Susan Fancher, Adam McCord, violist Lila Brown, Army Field Band Saxophone Quartet, and Matt Albert of Eighth Blackbird.
+As well as premiering a number of new works, the group performed with U.S. Ice Skating Champion, Jeremy Abbott, live on NBC during the 2015 U.S. Figure Skating Championship in Greensboro, North Carolina.
+Also while at UNCSA, Kyle was a part of the award winning Atchara Saxophone Quartet — winning 1st place in the North Carolina MTNA Chamber Music Competition, and 2nd place in the Region 6 MTNA Chamber Music Competition in Tampa, Florida.
+Kyle was also a member of the Tzyra Saxophone Quartet, premiering many new works such as Numbers That Are Pleasant Together, a collaboration between composers Nick Karr and Oliver Glynn; Nocturne for My Country by Peyton Clifford; and Psalm 69 for Soprano and Saxophone Quintet by Zachary Mackey.

-- MM – University of North Carolina School of the Arts
+- MM, University of North Carolina School of the Arts

-- BA – University of Lynchburg
+- BA, University of Lynchburg